dominyka1652/OOP2/README.md

 ### Version 1.1
-1. If you do not have codeblocks, download and install it [codeblocks](http://www.codeblocks.org/downloads)
+1. If you do not have visual studio, download and install it.
-2. Download the chosen release and open the program
+2. Open the project file v1.1.vcxproj
-3. Press the button F9 to run the program
+3. Press the button F5 to run the program
 ###### Or use cmd:
 1. make
 2. test